EPIRB & PLB Guide

-This content is for general informational purposes only and does not constitute professional maritime safety advice, navigation guidance, or emergency response training.
-Always follow official Coast Guard regulations, NOAA weather advisories, manufacturer instructions, and certified training programs.
+This content is for general informational purposes only and does not constitute professional maritime safety advice.
 In emergencies, contact the Coast Guard on VHF Channel 16 or call 911.

-Emergency Position Indicating Radio Beacons (EPIRBs) and Personal Locator Beacons (PLBs) are satellite-based distress alerting devices designed for one purpose: getting rescue teams to your location when you need them most.
-VHF radio is for talking; beacons are for getting found when things have gone properly bad.
+EPIRBs and PLBs are satellite-based distress alerting devices designed for one purpose: getting rescue teams to your location when you need them most.

 Understanding EPIRB vs PLB